-|1.||In addition to universal Consumer Bill of Rights, telecoms companies operating in Nigeria are obliged under the Consumer Code of Practice Regulations, 2007 to do the following for their subscribers and or consumers …||View/Download|
+|1.||Obligations Of Service Providers To Consumers Of Telecoms Services||In addition to universal Consumer Bill of Rights, telecoms companies operating in Nigeria are obliged under the Consumer Code of Practice Regulations, 2007 to do the following for their subscribers and or consumers …||View/Download|

 |3.||Number Portability||Number portability is a feature that enables telecommunication networks to provide users with the ability to migrate from one service provider to another without changing their telephone number …||View/Download|

-|3.||Driving and talking on the phone at the same time could be really dangerous, as a matter of fact it could lead to loss of life.
+|4.||Safety Tips For Using Your Mobile While Driving||Driving and talking on the phone at the same time could be really dangerous, as a matter of fact it could lead to loss of life.
 Below are some safety tips for road users who want to make or receive calls on the road …||View/Download|

-|4.||Consumers of telecom services- who are dissatisfied with services rendered to them by any of the operators have a right to redress the situation through formal lodging of complaints to the NCC.Please read carefully the procedures, which are outlined hereunder in form of frequently asked questions and answers. …||View/Download|
+|5.||Procedures for Lodging a Consumer Complaint||Consumers of telecom services- who are dissatisfied with services rendered to them by any of the operators have a right to redress the situation through formal lodging of complaints to the NCC.Please read carefully the procedures, which are outlined hereunder in form of frequently asked questions and answers. …||View/Download|

-|5.||The Consumer Affairs Bureau (CAB) of the Nigerian Communications commission (NCC) was established in September 2001, to INFORM, EDUCATE and PROTECT (the PIE mandate) all the consumers of telecommunications services in Nigeria.
+|6.||Consumer Affairs Bureau||The Consumer Affairs Bureau (CAB) of the Nigerian Communications commission (NCC) was established in September 2001, to INFORM, EDUCATE and PROTECT (the PIE mandate) all the consumers of telecommunications services in Nigeria.
 The CAB is the interface between the Consumers and the Commission…||View/Download|

-|6.||Subscriber Identity Module (SIM) card registration is the process of capturing information on telephone subscribers…||View/Download|
+|7.||What you need to know about SIM REGISTRATION||Subscriber Identity Module (SIM) card registration is the process of capturing information on telephone subscribers…||View/Download|

-|7.||The Constitution of the Federal Republic of Nigeria expressly provides for a number of rights, which are recognised as inalienable to every citizen of the country.
+|8.||Consumer Bill of Rights||The Constitution of the Federal Republic of Nigeria expressly provides for a number of rights, which are recognised as inalienable to every citizen of the country.
 The Nigerian Communications Commission (NCC), the federal body responsible for regulating your telecom service, offers you this guide (Basic Rights of Consumer) to help you understand your rights as a stakeholder in the Telecommunication industry…||View/Download|

-|8.||A telephonic conversation is all about communicating in the right way, as it is different from a face-to-face conversation, which makes understanding the other person pretty easy for you.
+|9.||Phone Etiquette||A telephonic conversation is all about communicating in the right way, as it is different from a face-to-face conversation, which makes understanding the other perason pretty easy for you.
 Observing telephone manners is important especially if it is an official call that you are making or receiving.
 Being able to speak on the phone with good manners and poise is just as important as communicating face to face…||View/Download|